 Michigan Corrections Officer Training Council Certification:

 Students enrolled in the associates degree in corrections, will also take the five courses necessary for this certification.

 Canadian students may substitute CJ202 Canadian Criminal Law and CJ406 Advanced Canadian Jurisprudence for CJ319 Substantive Criminal Law and CJ409 Procedural Law.
 PS160 Introduction to Canadian Government may be substituted for PS110 Introduction to U.S. Government.

-To qualify for admission as freshmen, applicants must meet the minimum criteria of Lake Superior State University.
-Criminalistics and fire science students must have completed two units of algebra and at least one laboratory course, preferably chemistry, in high school.
-Code of Conduct: Majors in criminal justice will be required to sign a code of conduct.
-The code specifies certain behavior on the part of students and also states that violation of criminal laws and/or University regulations may end in the separation of the student from the criminal justice program.
+To qualify for admission as freshman, applicants must meet the minimum criteria of Lake Superior State University.
+Code of Conduct: Majors in Criminal Justice and Fire Science will be required to sign a code of conduct.
+The code specifies certain behavior on the part of students and also states that violation of criminal laws and/or University regulations may end in the separation of the student from the Criminal Justice or Fire Science program.

 Lake Superior State University is committed to making reasonable accommodations related to its facilities, programs, or services for qualifying students, staff, faculty, and campus guests with disabilities as required by applicable laws.
 If any programming or activity is scheduled in an inaccessible space, requests for relocation shall be made to the Human Resources office at 906-635-2213, if possible, 48 hrs prior to the event.
 View Accessibility Statement Details